meetarthi/YouTube-Data-Harvesting-and-Warehousing-/README.md

 ------------
 ![Screenshot from 2023-06-10 03-51-40](https://github.com/meetarthi/YouTube-Data-Harvesting-and-Warehousing-/assets/112666126/ee8df0ce-045e-4c9a-a6db-75a82679a822)
 Select the Channel name from the Dropdown, and click the button **Migrate to SQL**,The data will be migrated to MySQL DB.
-Once you select the channel and press the migrate button, the channel data would be deleted from mongodb collection, and the channel name wont appear in the dropdown.
+Once you select the channel and press the migrate button, the channel data would be deleted from mongodb collection, and the channel name won't appear in the dropdown.

 4. **Retrieving information/data from SQL by selecting the Questions in the Dropdown**
 ------------